sunrhse/hello-world/README.md

 # hello-world
-im isaura, im 18 and im using this repository to trai
+im isaura, im 18 and im using this repository to train